Hot Peppers

 Packet of 10 seeds: $2,49

-Looks like Purple Jalapeno (below) but slightly larger and wider.
-Also, the heat will dissipate when it's completely ripe.
+Looks like a Purple Jalapeno, but slightly larger and wider.
+Also, the heat will disapear when it's completely ripe.
+Nice pruple flowers.
+Pods darken as they mature.
 5-6 cm.
+Around 70 days (purple).

 Pepper Jalapeno (Capsicum annuum)